OpenAgenda/wordpress/README.md

 The General settings tab provides the following settings :

- * *Open Agenda API key* : Your user API key. **Providing your account API key is required for the plugin to work properly.** It can be found in your account on [https://openagenda.com](https://openagenda.com)
+ * *OpenAgenda API key* : Your user API key. **Providing your account API key is required for the plugin to work properly.** It can be found in your account on [https://openagenda.com](https://openagenda.com)
  * *Allow for embedded content* : If your events contain embedded content, tick this box to allow the corresponding HTML tags.
  * *Load default stylesheets* : The plugin provides very basic styling and depends heavily on your theme's styles.
 Disable this to rely 100% on your theme styles.
- * *Cache duration* : For performance reasons, basic requests to Openagenda are temporarily kept in cache.
+ * *Cache duration* : For performance reasons, basic requests to OpenAgenda are temporarily kept in cache.
 This settings controls the time to keep them cached, in seconds.
  * *Delete all calendar content on uninstall ?* : controls whether you want to delete all your content on uninstall.
  * *Delete all options on uninstall ?* : controls whether you want to delete all your calendar settings on uninstall.